Books for 6th Graders

 All the Broken Pieces by Ann Burg

-Two years after being airlifted out of Vietnam in 1975, Matt Pin is haunted by a terrible secret.
-Now, in a loving adoptive home in the U.S., a series of events forces him to confront his past.
+Two years after being airlifted out of war-torn Vietnam, Matt is haunted by a terrible secret.
+Now, in a loving adopted home in the U.S., and over the course of a baseball season, a series of events forces him to confront his past to heal.

 Waiting for Normal by Leslie Connor